andrrrl/lantube/README.md

 ```
 $ gulp lantube
 ```
-It will also run sass, uglify and start node server with [nodemon](http://nodemon.io/).
+It will also run sass and uglify but will start node server with regular `node` command.
+Nodemon is disabled, so server won't restart and playback won't stop.

 ### Client (Browser): ###
 * Local: Navigate to http://localhost:3000 in any modern browser